 The way it unlocks is cool too: you spin the digital crown, and when it's fully clear the speaker emits a pulse to shove out the water, should any be left in there.

-The screen on the Apple Watch Series 2 is one of the very best things about the device – it's not, perhaps, as high-resolution as some of the best phones on the market, but it's more than sharp enough, as well as being bright and colorful enough to be easily seen in any scenario.
+The screen on the Apple Watch Series 2 is one of the very best things about the device – it's not as high-resolution as some of the best phones on the market, but it doesn't need to be - it's more than sharp enough, as well as being bright and colorful enough to be easily seen in any scenario.